skpacha/Crunchyroll-Downloader/readme.md

 - Use the web browser to download directly from the website
 - Control the conversion process (pause, resume, stop, delete, etc.)

+### Output Template

+You can specify a custom output path.
+The default is `{seasonTitle} {episodeNumber}`.
+Adding slashes will create sub-folders, ex. `{seriesTitle}/{seasonTitle}/{episodeTitle}`.
+These are the available replacements:

+{seasonTitle} - The title of the season
+{episodeTitle} - The title of the episode {seriesTitle} - The title of the series (ex.
+The series of SAO II is "Sword Art Online") {episodeNumber} - The number of the episode {resolution} - The resolution, excluding the "p".
+Only available for video formats.

 ### Installation

 Download the latest exe installer from the [releases](https://github.com/Tenpi/Crunchyroll-Downloader/releases) tab.
 You may get a warning message along the lines of "running this app can harm your PC", but don't worry because it's safe.
 Updates are able to be installed automatically.